sda-community-plugins/component-templates/java-tomcat/README.md

 # Java Tomcat Deployment Template

-This component template is an example of how to deploy a Java Web Archive (.WAR) to [Apache Tomcat](http://tomcat.apache.org/).
+This Component Template is an example of how to deploy a Java Web Archive (.WAR) to [Apache Tomcat](http://tomcat.apache.org/).
 It primarily makes use of the Deployment Automation [Apache Tomcat](http://help.serena.com/doc_center/sra/ver6_2_3/SDA_Plugin_Index/sra_plug_tomcat.html#sratomcatplug) plugin.